 ‘Painting her ears!’

 ‘Yes.
 She puts a dab of paint on the lobe of each ear.
 I suppose it’s living in France.’

 ‘Well, well,’ said Finch again.
 He felt as though life were really crowding too furiously on him.
 He asked, ‘Do the people about here know that they are not married?’

 ‘ No one knows but Mrs. Court.
 We have, so far, kept the fact of their existence from Sarah.
 Her aunt is very particular about Sarah’s acquaintances.’

 ‘She is rather a strange girl, Aunt Augusta.’

 ‘You will not think her so strange when you are used to her. . .’

 (To be continued)

-- A brief synopsis of the preceding chapters of the novel will be found in the Contributors’ Column. — EDITOR↩
+- The first installment of this novel appeared in the April number.
+A brief synopsis of the opening chapters is to be found in the Contributors’ Column. — EDITOR↩